-Set in a stunning location, the inaugural Creative Forum of the Blue Mountain Film Festival 2022 toke attendees on a wild three-day ride exploring essential techniques in creative producing, sound design, creating haunting imagery, putting a new spin on genre films, eco-activism, and what it takes for an actor to stand out as a director.
-All six forum sessions were focused on industry-leading speakers and designed to maximize attendees creative potential across genres and platforms.
+Set in a stunning location, the inaugural Creative Forum of the Blue Mountain Film Festival 2022 took attendees on a wild ride exploring essential techniques in creative producing, sound design, creating haunting imagery, putting a new spin on genre films, eco-activism, and how to shoot in a forest.
+All forum sessions were focused on industry-leading speakers and designed to maximize attendee’s creative potential across genres and platforms.
 Through various fun activities, BMFF’s Creative Forum provided multiple opportunities for filmmakers to build lasting relationships with senior industry figures, collaborators, and decision-makers.

 The Art of Sound presented by DGC Ontario